-Pearl Harbor Christian Academy (PHCA) is a ministry of Calvary Chapel Pearl Harbor holding dual accreditation with the Association of Christian Schools International (ACSI) and the Western Association of Schools and Colleges (WASC).
-We pray, plan and prepare for each year to be the best school year possible for each child, every family and all our staff members.
-We are excited to work together to fulfill the will of God for every student at PHCA.
+PHCA is a ministry of Calvary Chapel Pearl Harbor, dually accredited through ACSI (Association of Christian Schools International) and WASC (Western Association of Schools and Colleges).
+We pray and plan for each year to be the best school year possible for each child, every family and all our staff members.
+We are excited to work together to fulfill the will of God for each student at PHCA.

 The policies in this handbook were developed in the best interest of our students and our school.
 As guidelines need to be added or revised, we reserve the right to make such changes.
 Any additions or revisions will be announced via email or in the parent newsletter.
 The handbook can be viewed and is made available electronically via our school website.

-The "Acknowledgement of Handbook Receipt" form should be signed by both parents/guardians and students.
-This form is due at the beginning of each school year on the date announced by the school office.
+The "Acknowledgement of Handbook Receipt" is a webform on FACT SIS and should be completed by both parents/guardians and students in 3rd Grade and above.
+This form must be turned in at the beginning of each school year.